sathyapulse/angular-recorder/README.md

 - `recorderServiceProvider.withResampling(sampleRate: number) :recorderServiceProvider`:  This tellst the service to do resampling of the recorded data to a given sample rate (only for html5 audio).

+- `withPrerecorded.withResampling(selector: string) :recorderServiceProvider`:  This tellst the service take audio data from an `<audio>` element specified by a css selector.
+This allows testing of the audio encoding etc. with a prerecorded sample.

+    Example:
+    put an element like `<audio id="testdata" src="sounds/sample1.wav" type="audio/wav"></audio>` into your html and call `recorderServiceProvider.withPrerecorded('#testdata');`

 ### Service `recorderService`

 This service is used internally by the directive, even though it's exposed to your application, there is no guarantee on its behavior.